esbennn/chromecastize/README.md

 =============
 Simple bash script to convert video files into Google Chromecast supported format.

+Fork of https://github.com/petrkotek/chromecastize.
+The only difference is, that this forces 2 channel audio.

+Created, as my Chromecast will not recieve anything but stereo when connected to my stereo tv, forcing transcoding on my plex server, which i like to avoid, as it's a Raspberry Pi (not too powerful)

 Script identifies video and audio format of given file (using `mediainfo`) and converts it if necessary (using `ffmpeg`).

 Filename of output video file is `<original_filename>.mkv` and original video file gets renamed to `<original_filename>.bak`.